-Credit Value: 4 GLH: 23 Assessment Requirements: This unit will be assessed by assignment Aim: The aim of this unit is to enable the candidate to gain an understanding of the principles of contract law.
-The candidate will develop the necessary knowledge and skills to be able to: • identify the essential elements of establishing a contractual Identify the essential elements of establishing a contractual relationship enforceable at law analyse areas of contract law that may give rise to disputes in contractual relationships
+Credit Value: 4 GLH: 23 Assessment Requirements: This unit will be assessed by an externally set and locally marked assignment.
+Aim: The aim of this unit is to enable the candidate to gain an understanding of the principles of contract law.
+The candidate will develop the necessary knowledge and skills to be able to: • identify the essential elements of establishing a contractual relationship enforceable at law • analyse areas of contract law that may give rise to disputes in contractual relationships